Diabetic retinopathy is a high risk for diabetic patients and must be treated by an ophthalmologist.

 - Fats and proteins from the blood settle inside the eye.

-Prevention through regular retinal check-ups
+Prevention through regular retinal control

-Diabetes-related changes of the retina and retinal vessels, especially peripheral vascular damage, can remain "invisible" to affected people for a long time.
+Diabetes-related changes in the retina and retinal vessels, especially peripheral vascular damage, can remain "invisible" to affected people for a long time.
 However, the earlier diabetic retinopathy or diabetic macular edema is detected, the sooner vision can be stabilized.

 Appointments at the Augencenter Wollishofen